search icon

 Essential skills for success include knowledge of horticulture, landscape design, and business management.
 Profit margins can be lucrative, ranging from 15% to 50%, but be prepared to navigate challenges such as weather dependence, seasonal fluctuations, and managing labor and equipment costs.
-Let’s explore how to turn your green thumb into a thriving landscaping business.
+Let’s explore how to turn your green thumb into a thriving lawn care business.

 Whether renovating outdoor spaces or simply not having time to cut the grass, people want someone else to maintain and upgrade their outdoor surroundings for them.
 Despite a 6% dip during 2020, the industry grew 3.3% between 2015 and 2020 — faster than the national economy.
-With the average American household spending over $500 per year on lawn care and gardening alone, growth is expected to resume in 2021.
+With the average American household spending over $500 per year on lawn care and gardening alone, growth is expected to continue.

 When you own a landscaping company, you work outside and build your own client list based on the quality of work you do.
 You’re not stuck at a desk, and the business can start as small as one person with a lawnmower and easily scale up to several landscaper crews as your reputation grows.